greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_INDEX.html.md

 :   The name \(optionally schema-qualified\) of the table to be indexed.

 method
 :   The name of the index method to be used.
-Choices are `btree`, `bitmap`, `gist`, `spgist`, `gin`, and `brin`.
+Choices are `btree`, `bitmap`, `hash`, `gist`, `spgist`, `gin`, and `brin`.
 The default method is `btree`.

-:   XXX GPORCA supports only B-tree, bitmap, GiST, and GIN indexes.
+:   GPORCA supports only B-tree, bitmap, GiST, and GIN indexes.
 GPORCA ignores indexes created with unsupported indexing methods.

 column\_name
 :   The name of a column of the table on which to create the index.